 How we deal with complaints

-We have processes to follow to make sure that every complaint is dealt with fairly and sorted out as quickly as possible.
+We have processes to follow to make sure that every complaint is dealt with fairly and resolved as quickly as possible.
 For most complaints there are different stages that we follow:

-Where possible, a member of our team will do their best to resolve the issue for you.
+Where possible, we will do our best to resolve the issue for you.
 If you are not happy with the outcome of this you can go through a formal complaints procedure.

 Formal stage one

-Your complaint will be handled by the service you're complaining about.
+Your complaint will be handled by a senior member of the service you're complaining about.
 If you’re not happy with the response, you can ask for it to be moved to stage two.